imeanup/anupam/README.md

 - 👋 Greetings, I’m @[imeanup](https://github.com/imeanup), also known as Anupam.
 - 👀 I have a keen interest in various technologies such as C, HTML, CSS, Python, and web development using Django or Flask.
-- 🌱 Currently, I’m pursuing `MIT 6.006 Introduction to Algorithms` ([here](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/pages/syllabus/)) and also reading 📖 `Object Oriented Programming with C++`, `Introduction to Algorithms`, and `Data Structure through C in Depth`.
+- 🌱 Currently, I’m reading 📖 `Object Oriented Programming with C++`, `Introduction to Algorithms`, and `Data Structure through C in Depth`.
 - 💞️ I am seeking opportunities to collaborate on projects related to [Django](https://www.djangoproject.com/) and Flask using Python.
 - 📫 If you would like to connect, you can reach out to me via @[linkedin](https://www.linkedin.com/in/anupam-6a2529247/) or :sparkles: @[keybase](https://keybase.io/imeanup).
 - I previously worked as a Technical Support Engineer at [Zoho Creator](https://github.com/imeanup/zoho-creator), where I customized and troubleshot applications using the platform.